megardn/PennLINC.github.io/docs/LabHome/dua_tutorial.md

 nav_order: 11
 ---

-:wave: If you need to download some data from the [NIMH Data Arhive](https://nda.nih.gov/) but do not have access to it, you've come to the right place!
+👋 If you need to download some data from the [NIMH Data Arhive](https://nda.nih.gov/) but do not have access to it, you've come to the right place!